-We do not have our own clinical-scale manufacturing facility and are currently reliant on a limited number of manufacturers for our lentiviral vector and a single manufacturer to provide our needs for producing our TRuC-T cell product candidates.
-We are in the process of adding manufacturing capacity to support larger clinical trials for our product candidates and have occupied a GMP manufacturing suite at Catapult in Stevenage, United Kingdom.
-We plan to pursue additional manufacturing capacity in the United States and in Europe to meet our future demands and may build our own manufacturing capabilities to meet the patient demand for our product candidates.
+We do not have our own clinical-scale manufacturing facility and are currently reliant on a limited number of manufacturers for our lentiviral vector and TRuC-T cell product candidates.
+Despite closing our manufacturing facility in Stevenage, UK, we are in the process of adding manufacturing capacity to support larger clinical trials for our product candidates both with additional third party manufacturers, our partnership with Elevate Bio and with our own manufacturing operations in Rockville, Maryland.
+We plan to continue to pursue additional manufacturing capacity to meet the patient demand for our product candidates.
 These third-party manufacturing providers may not be able to provide adequate resources or consistent capacity to meet our clinical trial or commercial needs.

-We rely on third parties to manufacture our clinical product supplies, and we may rely on third parties to produce and process our product candidates.
+We rely on third parties to manufacture our product candidates for our clinical trials.

 We rely on third parties for the manufacture of our lentiviral vectors and our product candidates.
-We do not currently own any facility that may be used as our clinical scale manufacturing facility for our product candidates or lentiviral vector and we expect to rely on outside vendors to meet these manufacturing needs.
-Our GMP manufacturing suite at the Cell and Gene Therapy Catapult Limited (Catapult) center in Stevenage, United Kingdom (Catapult) is now operational, and we expect to use it to manufacture and supply TRuC-T cells for our clinical trials in the second half of 2020.
-However, even once Catapult is producing clinical trial material, we will still continue to rely on third party manufacturers to meet our clinical trial demands.
+We do not currently have a facility that can be used as our clinical scale manufacturing facility for our product candidates or lentiviral vector and we expect to rely on outside vendors to meet these manufacturing needs.
+We have added to our third-party manufacturing capacity for our product candidates through our partnership with ElevateBio.
+This partnership reserves us two of our own GMP manufacturing suites with our own equipment and staffed with ElevateBio's employees at ElevateBio BaseCamp, a 140,000 square foot, world-class cell and gene therapy manufacturing facility based in Waltham, Massachusetts.
+However, this additional capacity may not be enough to support our clinical trials, and our own employees will not be controlling and operating the facility.
+To mitigate the risk of third-party manufacturers we are also developing our own controlled and operated manufacturing facilities for our product candidates at our 85,000 square foot manufacturing facility in Rockville, Maryland.
+The BaseCamp partnership enables us to establish additional near-term manufacturing capacity and technical capabilities in the United States, and the Rockville, Maryland facility, once operational, will support clinical and commercial production of our product candidates.
+However, we still continue to rely on third-party manufacturers to meet our clinical trial demands.
 We have not yet caused any product candidates to be manufactured or processed on a commercial scale and may not be able to do so for any of our product candidates.
 We plan to make changes as we work to optimize the manufacturing process.
 For example, we may switch or be required to switch from research-grade materials to commercial-grade materials in order to get regulatory approval of our product candidates.
 We cannot be sure that even minor changes in the process will result in therapies that are safe and effective and licensed for commercial sale.